 - If you are just entering the world of electronic kits, there are cheaper options available.

 - If you want a compact or fold-away kit then look elsewhere.

 - If you want near silent kit, look for one with mesh heads and rubber cymbals

 - If you want to go on stage or perform live, then you’d need to spend a lot more for another electronic kit that looks this good.

 Overall, I am delighted with the Pearl e-Pro kit.
 I think the feel, sounds, and look are excellent.
 I have had no problems with it mis-triggering or playing the wrong sample.
 I am practicing more than ever and I’ve already seen a marked improvement in my playing.

 After one particular song, I saw and heard the ride still vibrating and I choked it naturally with my hand, forgetting that I was on an electronic kit.
-I was playing on an electronic kit, and thought that I was on an acoustic.
-For me, that is the best endorsement about this kit.
+I was playing on an electronic kit and thought that I was on an acoustic.
+For me, that is the best endorsement of this kit.

 What Do You Say?

 Do you have any questions about my Pearl e-Pro review?
 Send your inquiries down below.
 Feel free to ask me or share your comments about this review or the product itself.